GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/10-Automation.md

 ### Project!

-This is to be done in Blackboard, but you will be building a "term-project-lite" for this class (if we had 15 weeks, it would not be "lite").
+This is to be done in Blackboard, but you will be building a "term-project-lite" for this class.
 Blackboard will have the details, but I want you to link together **five** services for a fully-functioning cloud application.  **Four** of those services are your decision, however the **fifth** must use one of the following:

 * [Cloud Composer](https://cloud.google.com/composer/)
 * [AI Platform](https://cloud.google.com/ai-platform/) / [AutoML](https://cloud.google.com/automl) / [Tensorflow](https://www.tensorflow.org/)